 Child custody evaluation

-In a contested divorce, when a couple cannot agree on the custody schedule even after mediation, the court may require a child custody evaluation, which is done by a trained psychologist who will spend a lot of time interviewing each parent, talking to the the kids and observing the kids at home with each parent.
-If the custody evaluator works for the county, the evaluation will cost $1,000-$2,500.
+In a contested divorce, when a couple cannot agree on the custody schedule even after mediation, the court may require a child custody evaluation, which is done by a trained psychologist who spends a lot of time interviewing each parent, talking to the the kids and observing the kids at home with each parent.
+If the custody evaluator works for the county, the evaluation will cost $1,000-$2,500, on average.
 A private evaluator might charge $10,000 or more.

 Alimony (spousal support) is another item that needs to be agreed on in a divorce.
 Couples may agree on a set payment for a determined amount of time to ensure an uncontested divorce.
-If a couple can't agree and the court becomes involved, need and ability are determined by calculating expenses (health insurance, rent, etc.) less net income.
+If a couple can't agree and the court becomes involved, need and ability to earn are determined by calculating expenses (health insurance, rent, etc.) less net income.
 This process can be contentious, involving litigation, and financial verification is crucial.
 Tax returns, bank statements, debts and expenses are all required if alimony is requested and the other party is contesting the amount.
 This can be a long, drawn-out process that can increase the couple's overall legal fees.

 Disclaimer: This information is not intended as legal advice.
 These are all basic principles, each case is unique, and the legal options and strategies depend on the various unique circumstances.
 Seek legal advice before acting on information in this document.

 - If you're filing an uncontested divorce, investing in a lawyer may smooth the process along, ensure that everything is properly filed, and protect you and your family throughout the divorce process.